General meaning

 The body and morale benefit from a more pleasant social environment, provided one does not overexert oneself.

-For health, Bouquet often brings improvement, a feeling of well-being, a gentler tolerance to treatment, or supportive psychological care.
-Garden connects this momentum to the outside: support groups, outdoor activities, wellness practice circles, outings that restore the taste for life.
-Woman in quintessence emphasizes the importance of listening to your feelings, your intimate rhythm, at the heart of this more open dynamic.
-Whip, in the background, reminds us that too much agitation, too many appointments, or social activities can conversely fatigue your nervous system.
-It is therefore about finding a balance between the pleasure of opening up to the world and the necessity of respecting your need for rest.
+For health, the Bouquet often brings improvement, a sense of well-being, a gentler tolerance to treatment, or supportive psychological care.
+The Garden connects this momentum to the outside: support groups, outdoor activities, wellness practice circles, and outings that restore the joy of life.
+The Woman in quintessence emphasizes the importance of listening to your feelings and your personal rhythm at the heart of this more open dynamic.
+The Whip, in the background, reminds us that too much agitation, too many appointments, or social activities can conversely fatigue your nervous system.
+It is therefore essential to find a balance between the pleasure of opening up to the world and the necessity of respecting your need for rest.

 Objects